rust-lang/rust-by-example/CONTRIBUTING.md

 ### Markdown (.md)

-* Wrap lines to 80 chars.
+* Lines should contain a maximum of 79 characters.
   * This can be waived in the case of long URLs.

 ### Rust code (.rs)

-* Use a maximum of **75** characters per line.
+* Lines should contain a maximum of 79 characters.
-  * Otherwise the line will overflow into the next line when viewing the book with big font